Fatos Nano: Presidential candidacy

-In early 2007, Nano met with Sali Berisha to counter appeals from the Socialist Party to boycott the 2007 local government elections which would have triggered untimely parliamentary elections.
-Nano was elected candidate for President in the Presidential Elections of 2007 by the request of 20 Socialist MPs.
+In early 2007, Nano met with Sali Berisha to counter appeals from the Socialist Party to boycott the 2007 local government elections, which would have triggered early parliamentary elections.
+Nano was elected candidate for president in the Presidential Elections of 2007 by the request of 20 Socialist MPs.
 Most members of the opposition coalition led by the Socialist Party did not support him, however, and choose to boycott this Presidential Election.
 Nano received only three votes, while Bamir Topi of the Democratic Party won 75 votes.
 Topi did not receive enough votes to be elected, however.
 The second round of voting was held on 10 July.
 However, the parliament still failed to elect a president, with Nano getting five votes and Topi receiving 74.
-Continued failure to elect a president would have resulted in an early parliamentary election, but on 20 July Topi was elected.
-In late August, it appeared likely Nano would found a new political party.
-Nano tried again to run for Presidency in 2012, but he did not even qualify for candidate, because the leaders parties in Parliament obstructed their respective MPs to elect him as candidate.
+Continued failure to elect a president would have resulted in an early parliamentary election, but on 20 July, Topi was elected.
+In late August, it appeared likely that Nano would found a new political party.
+Nano tried again to run for president in 2012, but he did not even qualify for candidacy because the leaders parties in Parliament obstructed their respective MPs to elect him as a candidate.

 New movement inside Socialist Party

-After the election of President of Albania in June 2012, Nano formed a movement called "Nano Movement for the victory of socialist" with the goal of retaking the leadership of the Socialist Party.
-Nano's past unpopularity due to his backroom deals with the equally unpopular former Prime Minister Sali Berisha have tainted his credentials and Edi Rama's popular judicial, administrative and economical reforms ensure that the latter maintains his position as Prime Minister and Leader of the Socialist Party in Albania.
+After the election of the President of Albania in June 2012, Nano formed a movement called "Nano Movement for the victory of socialist" with the goal of retaking the leadership of the Socialist Party.

+Death

+Nano died in Tirana on 31 October 2025, at the age of 73, after battling chronic obstructive pulmonary disease for over five years.
+The Government of Albania, led by Edi Rama, declared Sunday, 2 November 2025, a day of national mourning, during his funeral ceremony.

+Family members, friends, citizens, representatives of state institutions, religious communities, and the diplomatic corps attended the ceremony.
+Hundreds of participants placed white carnations on the coffin, which was covered with a national flag.

+The funeral included a performance of "My Way" by Frank Sinatra, reported to have been Nano's favorite song.